 What to ask your doctor about angina and heart disease; Coronary artery disease - what to ask your doctor

-Angina is pain or pressure in the chest that happens when your heart muscle is not getting enough blood and oxygen.
+Angina is pain, pressure, or other sensation in the chest that happens when your heart muscle is not getting enough blood and oxygen.

 You sometimes feel it in your neck or jaw.
 Sometimes you may notice only that your breath is short.

 Below are some questions you may want to ask your health care provider to help you take care of your angina.

 What are the signs and symptoms that I am having angina?
 Will I always have the same symptoms?